 Luisa Mattioli is a C.S.C. actress who graduated from Centro Sperimentale di Cinematografia in 1957.

-She was born in 1936 (date unknown) in San Stino di Livenza, Italy.
-Luisa is still living at the time of writing.
+She was born on March 23rd 1936 in San Stino di Livenza, Italy.

 She began her film career with 2 roles filmed the year before her graduation and worked steadily in films and TV for the next 6 years without ever really breaking out from the pack.